Eni Faleomavaega: Legal career

-Faleomavaega served as the administrative assistant to American Samoa Delegate A.U.
-Fuimaono from 1973 to 1975 and as staff counsel for the House Committee on Interior and Insular Affairs from 1975 to 1981.
+Faleomavaega served as the administrative assistant to American Samoa Delegate A. U. Fuimaono from 1973 to 1975 and as staff counsel for the House Committee on Interior and Insular Affairs from 1975 to 1981.
 He served as the Deputy Attorney General of American Samoa from 1981 to 1984.

 Political career

-Faleomavaega entered elective politics when he ran alongside A. P. Lutali in the 1985 gubernatorial race.
-He served as Lieutenant Governor of American Samoa from 1985 to 1989.
+Faleomavaega was a candidate in the inaugural election for American Samoa’s Delegate to the U.S. Congress in 1978.
+He ran alongside A. P. Lutali in the 1985 gubernatorial race, and served as Lieutenant Governor of American Samoa from 1985 to 1989.
 In 1987, he participated in an event that followed traditional Polynesian life experiences by sailing from Tahiti to Hawaii in a canoe.
+In 1988, he was elected as the Delegate to the U.S. Congress, a position he held through subsequent elections.

 Congressional delegate

 Faleomavaega was elected as a Democrat to the House of Representatives in 1988, serving from January 3, 1989 until January 2015.
-As a delegate, he has worked to receive more federal funding for his home territory, particularly for health care and other essential services.
-He has opposed free trade deals involving meats and seafood, as nearly one-third of his territory's population is involved in the tuna industry.
+As a delegate, he worked to receive more federal funding for his home territory, particularly for health care and other essential services.
+He opposed free trade deals involving meats and seafood, as nearly one-third of American Samoa's population is involved in the tuna industry.
 He proposed legislation that would allow residents of US territories to vote in presidential elections if they are active duty members of the military.
-Faleomavaega also participated in a boycott of Jacques Chirac, who made a speech to a joint session of the U.S. Congress in 1996, due to French nuclear testing in the Pacific.
+Faleomavaega also participated in a boycott of French president Jacques Chirac, who made a speech to a joint session of the U.S. Congress in 1996, due to French nuclear testing in the Pacific.